gsa-oes/office-of-evaluation-sciences/_about/1-mission.md

 ## What we do

-Team members work alongside agency collaborators to translate behavioral insights into concrete recommendations for how to improve government and evaluate their impact using administrative data.
-We also work with agencies to interpret and apply what we’ve learned together, and share leading practices, resources, and build the skills of civil servants to continue this work.
+OES is an interdisciplinary team that works across the federal government to help agencies build and use evidence.
+OES partners with federal agencies to answer priority questions with rigorous evaluation methods and administrative data.
+We design and conduct evaluations of existing programs and evidence-based program changes.

 ## Why is OES at GSA?